Can you boil bacteria out of soup ?

 1. Rapid Cooling and Storage:

-• Cool leftover soup quickly by dividing it into smaller portions and placing it in shallow containers.
+• Cool leftover Broth quickly by dividing it into smaller portions and placing it in shallow containers.

 • Refrigerate within 2 hours of cooking to prevent bacterial growth.